jjxia81/adgrid/README.md

 The complete set of output files include data files (`tet_mesh.msh`, `active_tets.msh`, `grid.json`, and `function_value.json`) and information files (`timings.json` and `stats.json`).
 The first two files can be viewed using [Gmsh](https://gmsh.info/) software showing the entire background grid or only the grid elements containing the surfaces.
 The last two files are for the later tool to discretize the implicit complex.

-We have an off-the-shelf algorithm that extracts the isosurfacs robustly from the grid for implicit complexes.
+We have an off-the-shelf algorithm that extracts the contouring robustly from the grid for implicit complexes.
 First download and build [this discretization method](https://github.com/duxingyi-charles/Robust-Implicit-Surface-Networks/tree/main) following its instructions.

 After generating the grid using our method, please use the above discretization tool by replacing its `config_file` with `data/config.json` according its usage example: